neighborLing/cloudflare-project-worker/README.md

    wrangler login
    ```

-3. Configure your `wrangler.toml` with your account details
+3. Configure your `wrangler.toml`:
+   - Add your `account_id`
+   - Ensure `meadery.win` domain is configured in your Cloudflare account

 4. Deploy to Cloudflare:
    ```bash
    npm run deploy
    ```

+### Custom Domain Setup
+This worker is configured to handle requests to `meadery.win/api/*`.
+Make sure:
+- The domain `meadery.win` is added to your Cloudflare account
+- DNS is properly configured
+- The worker route is set up correctly

 ## 📁 Project Structure